flyteorg/flyte/rfc/system/2995-performance-benchmarking.md

 The process run a single workflow at a time to ensure accurate benchmark metrics.
 The goal of this work is not to load-test a deployment, but it could be easily adapted in the future.
 Fortunately, Flyte tooling already includes `flytectl` which can be leveraged to first ensure the workflows are registered in the deployment and then start and monitor each execution to ensure they are serially executed.

-**Aggregate Benchmark Results**
-in previous sections we outlined addition of a robust collection of objective metrics to track both workflow execution and infrastructure level scopes
-    in this stage we focus on harnessing these metrics to provide insight into performance

-aggregating performance metrics for each benchmark to easily compare approaches and identify bottlenecks.
-    this process involves querying for workflow / node overheads for each workflow and gathering summary statistics

-    initially the output will be a textual "benchmarking results" document with breakdowns of each individual metric

-    workflow 1: 5m34s with 37s (X%) Flyte overhead and 30s (Y%) k8s overhead
-        node 1 : 1m2s with 5s (X%) Flyte overhead and 4s (Y%) k8s overhead
+**Aggregate Benchmark Results** To analyze and compare benchmarking results we need to aggregate performance metrics in a concise document.
+This process involves querying for workflow / node overheads and gathering summary statistics.
+These operations should be able to use existing tooling and just rely on parsing and formatting results.
+Intially this output will be a textual "benchmarking results" document with breakdowns for each indvidual workflow, an example of YAML format is below:

+    flyte.benchmark.chained-cache:
+      duration: 1m53s
+      flyteOverhead: 14%
+      nodes:
+      - n1:
+        duration: 1m2s
+        flyteOverhead: 6%
+      - n2:
         ...
-                    count       avg. latency
-                                p50     p90     p95
       events:
+        workflow:
+          count: 5
+          latency:
-        workflow:   5           21ms    ...
+            p50: 21ms
+            p90: 30ms
+            p99: 35ms
-        node:       21          8ms
+        node:
+          count: 18
+          latency:
+            ...
-        task:       18          4m
+        task:
-    etcd updates    5           51ms
+          ...
       blobstore
-        writes:     20          98ms
+        writes:
-        reads:      40          18ms
-    propeller
-        rounds      4           ...
-        streaks     20          ...
+          count: 20

-goal is to easily compare results from different runs -
-    these provide an overal summary - if we want to break into specifics then look at traces for the workflow ...
-TODO

-maybe the format will change but a text dump to start
-    this could be formatted as yaml, json, etc which would then be auto-comperable for example, a script which output the same format, but with delta changes between values for the two executions:

-        workflow 1: +1m4s with ...
-            node 1 : -4s with ..
+          latency:
+            p50: 98ms
             ...
-                        count       avg. latency
-                                    p50     p90     p95
+        reads:
+          count: 40
+          latency:
+            p50: 23ms
+            ...
+      propeller:
+        rounds:
+          ...
+        streaks:
+          ...

+This format is common in our domain, but we could conceivably support JSON, etc in the future.
+Additionally, it allows script-driven comparrisons between evaluations when it is useful to quanitfy the advantages of one approach over another.
+For example, it would be relatively simple to provide a script with mimics the YAML hierarchy with delta values such as below:

+    flyte.benchmark.chained-cache:
+      duration: -10s
+      flyteOverhead: -2.4%
+      nodes:
+      - n1:
+        duration: -2s
+        flyteOverhead: -0.1%
+      - n2:
+        ...
       events:
-            workflow:   +1          -1ms    ...
+        workflow:
+          count: +0
+          latency:
+            p50: +0.1ms
+            p90: +0.2ms
+            p99: -0.1ms
-            node:       -3          +1ms
+        node:
+          count: -2
+          latency:
             ...

 ## 4 Metrics & Dashboards

-literally, this entire thing is designing metrics.
+Like literally, this entire thing is designing metrics ... see "$everything_else"

-depends on the level of transparency users prefer
-    could potentially include overhead estimates in the UI could provide links to the open-telemetry traces in the UI
+Creating a separate dashboard specifically for performance benchmarks would be useful but is far too involved to offset the costs.
+However, integration of specific metric components into FlyteConsole would be both possible and helpful.
+For example, displaying the overhead estimate for each workflow / node in the UI and, if distributed tracing is enabled, linking to the tracing agent from the workflow view makes in-depth performance analysis available to end users.

 ## 5 Drawbacks

-- metric values are often relative to a specific environment - we can't cover every single case
-    - but this is still a good bit of improvement over the current state
+The considerations for this proposal are rooted in esoteric knowledge of the Flyte infrastructure to ensure robust and flexible design.
+This means we can support diversity in environments and workflow definitions.
+That being said, the main concern is going down the wrong path.
+Metric reporting often bloats code-bases, where function logic is often prefixed and postfixed by some boilerplate context setting.
+If this solution prooves to be unuseful, removing this should be relatively easy, but remains a non-negligible cost.

 ## 6 Alternatives

-prometheus metrics
-    very cumbersome to track an individual workflow and the use of quantiles result in some degree of inaccuracy ill-suited for performance benchmarking

-    focus on aggregate metrics (ex.
-99th quantile, etc) - not very queryable at the workflow level

-flytepropeller fold_logs.py script
-    parses logs to compute traces - not very accurate / accessible
+Currently, Flyte emits a collection of metrics through prometheus.
+This is very powerful in defining SLOs and macro tracking a Flyte deployment, but it is very cumbersome to analyze performance of an individual workflow.
+This is because prometheus metrics (1) are meant to have bounded label values, so using workflow id results in massive memory utilization and (2) values are reported in quantiles, so individual values are lost and a time-series based analysis is impossible.
+For these reasons, using existing prometheus metrics to inform performance benchmarking will result in inaccurate and unprecise results.

+The [FlytePropeller repository](https://github.com/flyteorg/flytepropeller) contains a script called [fold_logs.py](https://github.com/flyteorg/flytepropeller/blob/master/script/fold-logs.py).
+This script parses FlytePropeller logs and outputs a hierarchical time-series breakdown of Flytes management of an individual workflow.
+This output is probably very close to the distributed trace we expect to produce.
+However, this is based on parsing log messages which ensures that the results will be inaccurate and it is difficult to quantify operations unless specific "start X" and "stop X" logs are recorded.
+An example output of this script is provided below:

     TODO - include script output

 ## 7 Potential Impact and Dependencies

-TODO

-we will have actual metrics into Flyte bottlenecks rather to inform performance mitigations.

-including a distributed tracing solution is going to require additional complexity in Flyte setup
-    similar to prometheus support - this is not going to be necessary to run, rather can be turned on / off at will if users are interested in an in-depth analysis of Flyte performance for a particular workflow it is useful, but may have issues at scale so an always on deployment in a production environment is likely in-advisable
+Including a distributed tracing solution is going to require additional complexity in Flyte setup.
+Similar to the existing support for prometheus, this is not going to be requried for a Flyte deployment.
+Rather, it can be turned on / of on demand.
+Issues in collecting long-running traces at scale are a concern, so at least to begin, integrating always on fine-grainded performance analysis in a production environment is likely in-advisable

 ## 8 Unresolved questions

-- what is the most efficient avenue for provisioning infrastructure and deploying Flyte?
+- What is the most efficient solution for provisioning infrastructure and deploying Flyte?
+The proposed solution to use terraform and helm seems like a logical approach, but there may be unforeseen issues.
-    - does it make sense to ad-hoc startup / teardown clusters?
-    - should we use single binary?

-- is tracing the best solution for breaking down performance on a per-workflow basis?
-    - how difficult is the integration / collection framework setup?
+- Is distributed tracing the best solution for breaking down performance on a per-workflow basis?
+Specifically, our concerns are the difficulty of integration / collection framework setup and the levels of queryability.
-    - what is the level of queryability?

-- do we need to capture cpu, memory, network i/o, etc?
-    - none of the infrastructure components have been resource bound (ie. CPU, RAM)
-        - but FlytePropeller is heavily cached ...
+- Do we need to capture CPU, memory, network I/O, etc?
+Currently, there is no indication that Flyte components are resource bound.
+This is especially true when comparing to the workloads they orchestrate.
+However, as this framework progresses it may be important to track this utilization to better inform deployments.

 ## 9 Conclusion

+TODO